Laura Borràs: Conviction for corruption

 According to investigators, there are signs that Borràs could have fraudulently allocated public contracts to a friend and avoided a public tender by splitting the service into various ones that did not surpass the minimum threshold over which tenders are obligatory.

 As mandated by the bylaws of the Parliament of Catalonia, Borràs was suspended as a member and also as its president, on 28 July 2022.
 All major parties except for Together for Catalonia voted for her suspension.

+On 30 March 2023, the Catalan High Court sentenced Laura Borràs to four and a half years in prison for corruption during her time as the head of the Catalan Institute of Letters (ILC).
+The Court also disqualifies her from holding public office for 13 years and hands down a €36,000 fine.
+On 12 February 2025, she lost the appeal before the Supreme Court of Spain. and the sentence was confirmed.

 Personal life

 Borràs is married to Xavier Botet and has a daughter, Marta.

 Published works

+Borràs is an electronic literature scholar, who served on the Electronic Literature Organization's editorial collective for the Electronic Literature Collection Volume 2.

-Borràs has written several books and articles on contemporary literature, theatre, cinema and literature, including:
+She has written several books and articles on contemporary literature, theatre, cinema and literature, including: